Do advertising awards matter?

 Awards can also help you as a potential client make a choice between agencies, because they’re an easily understood metric for success.
 If given the choice between two agencies that had seemingly identical capabilities, but one of them had a shelf full of awards, you’d probably be tempted to choose the award-winning agency.
 And that’s understandable – awards mean prestige, and a job well done.

 But advertising awards come with a catch – and it’s a pretty big one.
+So do advertising awards matter?
 Let’s take a peek behind that awards show curtain.

 divider